rbaumgar/openshift-logging/README.md

 As a user with admin rights you will find the logs under the `Administrator` menu and select `Observe / Logs`.

 In the top row a selection for the
-- content (search for a string withing the log message)
+- content (search for a string within the log message)
 - namespace
 - pod
 - container
-- severity (critical, error, warning, debug, info, trace and unkonown)
+- severity (critical, error, warning, debug, info, trace, and unknown)
-- log type (application, infrastructure and audit)
+- log type (application, infrastructure ,and audit)

-On the top right is a select of the time range and the refresh interval.
+On the top right is a selection of the time range and the refresh interval.

 - Application logs:
-Container logs generated by user applications running in the cluster, except infrastructure container applications.
+Container logs are generated by user applications running in the cluster, except infrastructure container applications.

 ![](images/observe-log-application.png)